MarcoMalchiodi/PythonBootcamp/README.txt

 Learned how to deploy Web applications by using Heroku.

 28/08/2023
-Started NumPy with a foces on matrices
+Started NumPy with a focus on matrices